codewordcreative/bot-block-list/README.md

 ## Key principles

 ### Why block?
 What to block?
 All crawled content has an immediate impact: data transfer.
+But there's often a lot more impact even beyond that.

-#### Crawlers I'd never add
+#### Crawlers (user agents, in this context) I'd never block
   - Legitimate search engines (Google, Bing, Yandex, DuckDuckGo, etc...)
   - Any crawler that is unlikely to act without user initiation
   - Security-related tools ensuring websites are safe to visit